tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

   CSS from all CSS modules inside this tag (we get so called internal CSS as a result).

-  this JS code will be run in browser when JS output bundle is loaded.
+  this JS code is evaluated in browser when JS output bundle is loaded.

-=> no separate CSS output bundles are generated during asset compilation when using `style-loader`.
+=> separate CSS output bundles are never generated during asset compilation when using `style-loader`.

 ### CSS source maps